Davidfcr/BackendHomework/README.md

 ## Documentation of the API

+Can download the json documentation and import into Postam using http://davidfcr.pythonanywhere.com/swagger.json

 A Swagger page was created with the detailed information for the API's on the root page.

 1. Use the /api/user/register endpoint to create a new user